fdu/lip/README.md

 ![](doc/images/debian_buster_telegram.png)

-## Tips and tricks
+# Tips and tricks

-### Frame buffer console rotation
+## Frame buffer console rotation

-Frame buffer console rotation is enabled at the kernel with fbcon.
-Value 0 means normal rotation, which is portrait mode on the phone, and value 1 means clockwise rotation, which is landscape mode on the phone.
+Frame buffer console rotation is enabled at the kernel with *fbcon*.
+Value *0* means normal rotation, which is portrait mode on the phone, and value *1* means clockwise rotation, which is landscape mode on the phone.
 The value can be specified at boot time by adding to the kernel command line:

 ```
 fbcon=rotate:1